rust-lang/book/src/ch17-03-more-futures.md

 However, we must still be explicit about the type of the pinned reference;
 otherwise, Rust will still not know to interpret these as dynamic trait objects, which is what we need them to be in the `Vec`.
-We therefore `pin!` each future when we define it, and define `futures` as a `Vec` containing pinned mutable references to the dynamic future type, as in Listing 17-19.
+We therefore add `pin` to our list of imports from `std::pin`.
+Then we can `pin!` each future when we define it and define `futures` as a `Vec` containing pinned mutable references to the dynamic future type, as in Listing 17-19.

 <Listing number="17-19" caption="Using `Pin` directly with the `pin!` macro to avoid unnecessary heap allocations" file-name="src/main.rs">